SpongebBob/tabular_automl_NNI/README.md

 The tuner call *AutoFETuner* first will generate a command that to ask *Trial* the *feature_importance* of original feature. *Trial* will return the *feature_importance* to *Tuner* in the first iteration.
 Then *AutoFETuner* will estimate a feature importance ranking and decide what feature to be generated, according to the definition of search space.

-In the following iterations(2nd +), *AutoFETuner* updates the estimated feature importance ranking.
+In the following iterations, *AutoFETuner* updates the estimated feature importance ranking.

 If you are interested in contributing to the *AutoFETuner* algorithm, such as Reinforcement Learning(RL) and genetic algorithm (GA), you are welcomed to propose proposal and pull request.
 Interface `update_candidate_probility()` can be used to update feature sample probability and `epoch_importance` maintains the all iterations feature importance.